cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## The Anaconda distribution

 There are many distributions of Python.
 In the data science community, **Anaconda** (`anaconda.com`) is the favorite one.
-The current Anaconda distribution comes with Python 3.9.
-Downloading and installing Anaconda will leave you with the `Anaconda Navigator`, which opens in the browser and allows you to choose among different interfaces to Python.
+The current Anaconda distribution comes with Python 3.10.
+Downloading and installing Anaconda leaves you with the **Anaconda Navigator**, which opens in the browser and allows you to choose among different interfaces to Python.

-Among the many interfaces offered by Anaconda, I recommend you **Jupyter Qt Console**, which is an input/output text interface.
+Among those interfaces, the best choice for this course is **Jupyter Qt Console**, which is an input/output text interface.
 Jupyter (Julia/Python/R) is a new name for an older project called **IPython** (Interactive Python).
 IPython's contribution was the IPython shell, which added some features to the mere Python language.
 Qt Console is the result of adding a graphical interface (GUI), with drop-down menus, mouse-clicking, etc, to the IPython shell, with a toolkit called Qt.

-Part of the popularity of the IPython shell was due to the **magic commands**, which were extra commands written as `%cmd.
-For instance, `%cd allowed you to change the **working directory**.
-These commands are not part of Python.
-Some textbooks and tutorials are still very keen on magic commands, which are occasionally mentioned in this course.
-To get more information about them, enter `%quickref` in the console.
-Although, in practice, you can omit the percentage sign (so `%cd` works exactly the same as cd), it is always safer to keep using it to distinguish the magic commands, which are NOT Python, from the Python code.

 Jupyter provides an alternative approach, based on the **notebook** concept.
 In a notebook, you can combine input, output and ordinary text.
 In the notebook arena, **Jupyter Notebook** is the leading choice.
 Notebooks are multilingual, that is, they can be used with other languages, like R, besides Python.
 Most data scientists prefer the console for developing their code, but use notebooks for diffusion, specially for posting their work on platforms like GitHub.

-Besides the Jupyter tools, Anaconda also offers a Python IDE (Integrated Development Environment) called **Spyder**, where you can manage a console and a text editor for your code.
+Besides the Jupyter apps, Anaconda also offers a Python IDE (Integrated Development Environment) called **Spyder**, where you can manage a console and a text editor for your code.
 If you have previous experience with this type of interface, for instance from working with R in RStudio, you may prefer Spyder to Qt Console.

-Alternatively, you can bypass the navigator calling those interfaces in a shell application.
+You can bypass the navigator calling those interfaces in a shell application.
 To start Qt Console, enter `jupyter qtconsole`.
 To get access to the notebooks in the default browser, enter `jupyter notebook`.
 To start Spyder, enter `spyder`.

 *Note*.
 Use *Terminal* in Mac and *Anaconda Prompt* in Windows.
 Don't use the standard Windows prompt, because it will not find the Anaconda apps unless you specify the path.